Math-X-Science/Starter/README.md

 but I am very interested in programming.
 I hope I can become a programming master in the future.Thanks♪(･ω･)ﾉ

--I love playing games,eating dilicious food and play with my friends.
+- I love playing games,eating dilicious food and play with my friends.
--I like do my love things.I will give 100 percent of my attention to the things i love.
+- I like do my love things.I will give 100 percent of my attention to the things i love.
--My mind is more divergent, and I take into account a lot of different points.
+- My mind is more divergent, and I take into account a lot of different points.
--I am better at teaching others what I know than learning something.
+- I am better at teaching others what I know than learning something.
 I am better at empathy.
  Thanks for your reading!
 ## ID(改成你自己的)